 The Company finances its operations using cash advances by related parties or equity sold to related parties.
-Due to no production and the negative cash flow both Auromin (a company owned by David Thomson) and Chañar Blanco (a company owned by Mario
+Due to no production and the negative cash flow, Auromin (a company owned by the Thomson family), Chañar Blanco (a company owned by Mario Hernandez, a Director and Officer of the Company) and Mario Hernandez personally have made cash advances to cover the shortfalls.

-Hernandez), both Directors and Officers of the Company, have made cash advances to cover the shortfalls.
+The Company announced on February 20, 2020 that it has issued unsecured convertible debentures in the aggregate principal amount totaling approximately US\$3,787 (or CDN\$4,919 using an exchange rate of US\$1.00/CDN\$1.2988) (the "Debentures").

-The Company announced on February 20, 2020 that it has issued unsecured convertible debentures in the aggregate principal amount totaling approximately US\$3,786,979 ((or CDN\$4,918,529) using an exchange rate of US\$1.00/CDN\$1.2988)) (the "Debentures").
-Mario Hernandez, ("Hernandez") a director and officer of the Company, personally and through Compañia Minera Chanar Blanco S.A. ("Chanar Blanco"), a company controlled by Hernandez and David Thomson, ("Thomson") a director and officer of the Company, through Compañia Minera Auromin Ltda ("Auromin"), a company controlled by Thomson, have each acquired one Debenture convertible into common shares of the Company (each, a "Common Share").
-Hernandez has acquired a Debenture in the principal amount of US\$33,965.59 (CDN\$44,114.50), Chanar Blanco has acquired a Debenture in the principal amount of US\$603,657.29 (CDN\$784,030.08) and Minera Auromin has acquired a Debenture in the principal amount of US\$3,149,356.87 (CDN\$4,090,384.70). outstanding amount of principal under each Debenture is convertible into Common Shares at a conversion price (the "Conversion Price") equal to the greater of (i) CDN\$0.05 per Common Share, and (ii) the simple average of the closing price per Common Share on the Canadian Securities Exchange (or such other exchange on which the Common Shares may then be listed) for the 15 consecutive trading days period ending immediately prior to the date of the notice of conversion provided by the holder of the Debenture to the Company.
+Mario Hernandez, ("Hernandez") a director and officer of the Company, personally and through Compañia Minera Chanar Blanco S.A. ("Chanar Blanco"), a company controlled by Hernandez and the Thomson family, ("Thomson") through Compañia Minera Auromin Ltda ("Auromin"), a company controlled by the Thomsons, have each acquired one Debenture convertible into common shares of the Company.
+Hernandez has acquired a Debenture in the principal amount of US\$34 (CDN\$44), Chanar Blanco has acquired a Debenture in the principal amount of US\$604 (CDN\$784) and Minera Auromin has acquired a Debenture in the principal amount of US\$3,149 (CDN\$4,090).
+The outstanding amount of principal under each Debenture is convertible into Common Shares at a conversion price (the "Conversion Price") equal to the greater of (i) CDN\$0.05 per Common Share, and (ii) the simple average of the closing price per Common Share on the Canadian Securities Exchange (or such other exchange on which the Common Shares may then be listed) for the 15 consecutive trading days period ending immediately prior to the date of the notice of conversion provided by the holder of the Debenture to the Company.
 On this basis, each of Hernandez, Chanar Blanco and Minera Auromin, can acquire at their option, at any time after the date that is 180 days from the date hereof until maturity, up to 882,290, 15,680,601 and 81,807,694 Common Shares, respectively, upon conversion of the full amount of principal under their respective Debentures.

-The Debentures have been issued in exchange for the cancellation of cash advances made to the Company up to December 31, 2019 by each of Hernandez, Chanar Blanco and Minera Auromin in the aggregate amount of US\$3,786,979.75.
+The Debentures have been issued in exchange for the cancellation of cash advances made to the Company up to December 31, 2019 by each of Hernandez, Chanar Blanco and Minera Auromin in the aggregate amount of US\$3,787.
 The cash advances were used for working capital purposes and to pay for the Company's MAG and DCIP surveys conducted on the Company's Tordillo property by Quantec Geoscience.
 The Debentures mature on February 20, 2025 and do not bear interest.
 The Company may also, at its option, accelerate the conversion (the "Acceleration Right") of all or part of the outstanding principal at the Conversion Price, at any time if the closing price of the Common Shares on the Canadian Securities Exchange, equals or exceeds CDN\$0.15 per Common Share for a period of 20 consecutive trading days (the "Acceleration Period").
 For further information, please refer to the February 20, 2020 press release issued by the Company.